 \subsection{Amplitude equation for codimension-2 Cahn-Hilliard instability}

-Up to here we have considered the conserved-Hopf instability as one basic codimension-1 bifurcation and have derived the nonreciprocal Cahn-Hilliard equations as the corresponding generic amplitude equation.
-Next, we furthermore show that it also corresponds to the amplitude equation of another (codimension-2) instability that involves two conservation laws.
-In particular, we consider the dispersion relation characterized by two real eigenvalues given by
+Up to here we have considered the conserved-Hopf instability as one of eight basic codimension-1 instabilities and have derived the nonreciprocal Cahn-Hilliard model as a corresponding generic amplitude equation.
+Next, we furthermore show that they also correspond to the amplitude equation for a stationary large-scale codimension-2 instability that involves two conservation laws, i.e., for two simultaneously occurring Cahn-Hilliard instabilities.